alanbernstein/treemonger/README.md

-* what
+# what

 treemonger is a disk space usage visualizer, inspired by [spacemonger](http://edgerunner.com/spacemonger)

 I like spacemonger because of a few details of its treemap rendering method, all of which contribute to considerably better "readability" than every other related tool I have tried.

 - it uses the [squarify](https://www.win.tue.nl/~vanwijk/stm.pdf) subdivision rules (or similar),
-- it shows the directory heirarchy with thin but nonzero margins,
+- it shows the directory hierarchy with thin but nonzero margins,
 - it does *not* use "cushion" or "profile" gradients, but rather color for depth, and filename labels for maximum *glanceable* information,
 - it displays directory labels, at the cost of a bit of accuracy in relative sizing.